ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     ImportError: No module named ansys.mapdl

 This could be for a number of reasons.
-One of them is that the system Python distribution used to create the virtual environment is not accessible from the compute nodes.
+One of them is that the system Python distribution used to create the virtual environment is not accessible from the compute nodes due to one of these reasons:

-Either because the virtual environment has been created in a directory which is not accessible from the nodes or because the virtual environment has been created from a Python executable which is not available to the compute nodes, hence the virtual environment is not activated.
+- The virtual environment has been created in a directory that is not accessible from the nodes.
+- The virtual environment has been created from a Python executable that is not available to the compute nodes.
+  Hence, the virtual environment is not activated.
 For example, you might be creating the virtual environment using Python 3.10, but only Python 3.8 is available from the compute nodes.

-You can test which Python executable the cluster is using by starting an interactive session in a compute node using:
+You can test which Python executable the cluster is using by starting an interactive session in a compute node with this code:

 .. code-block:: console